-The new Big Sur macOS update has tons of new features and improvements and brings iOS and macOS closer together.
-But, as always happens with a new version of macOS, it is more resource-hungry than the previous version, so your Mac may run at a snail’s pace after you install Big Sur.
+The new macOS update has many new features and improvements, bringing iOS and macOS closer together.
+But, as always happens with a new version of macOS, it is more resource-hungry than the previous version, so your Mac may run quickly after installing a recent one.

 Worry not, for there’s a way to improve your Mac’s Speed and get it running like it was meant to again.

 Ways to Speed up macOS on Any Mac

 First, you need to put on your detective hat and investigate.
 Find out if there are any apps or processes that may be causing your Mac to run slowly.
 The Activity Monitor is the easiest method to find all running processes and programs.

 - Go to Applications/Utilities, and launch the Activity Monitor.

 - Click the CPU button at the top.
 This will put the processes in order according to their CPU cycles.

 - Look at the processes at the top of the list to find out if any use is more than 20%.
 Some programs like Photoshop or Final Cut Pro may need that much power if they’re working with big files or rendering effects, but most smaller apps and background processes shouldn’t need that much power.

 - If you see anything that’s using a high CPU level, try quitting them to see what happens.
 This you have to do to fix the problem, so it’s worth trying.

 - Choose the process and press the Quit Process in the toolbar.